yannbertrand/macos-defaults/docs/misc/nsquitalwayskeepwindows.md

 # Keep windows when quitting an application

 When enabled, open documents and windows will be restored when you re-open an application.
-This setting is the inverse of the option accessible through System Preferences > Desktop & Dock > Close windows when quitting an application.

 ⚠️ Restarting the Mac or closing the session is necessary to take the changes into effect.